-I must not forget to mention the ancient-looking tapestries inside Como cathedral along the church’s nave.
+I must not forget to mention the ancient-looking tapestries inside Como Cathedral along the church’s nave.
 They give the church a medieval flair and you a throwback vibe into the centuries in the past.
 Como cathedral’s golden altars and different paintings are worth seeing as well.

 During the Christmas season in Como (from the last week of November to the first week of January), the city celebrates the Como Magic Light festival.
-During this time, colorful lights are projected to the facades of the Piazza del Duomo (and other parts of the city), turning the Como into a magical winter wonderland.
+During this time, colorful lights are projected onto the facades of the Piazza del Duomo (and other parts of the city), turning the Como into a magical winter wonderland.

-Must-See Place #2: Tempio Voltiano in Como
+2. Tempio Voltiano in Como

 The next unmissable place to visit in Lake Como is Tempio Voltiano, still in Como.
 You can find it at the shore of Lake Como, north of the city.
 Tempio Voltiano is a white building with a neoclassical design that you’ll first see after passing by the docks coming from the train station.

 Tempio Voltiano was built in 1927 to celebrate Alessandro Volta’s 100th death anniversary.
-His awards, personal belongings, and his collection of scientific instruments are safely kept exhibited inside the museum.
+His awards, personal belongings, and his collection of scientific instruments are safely kept and exhibited inside the museum.
 You must not miss seeing his batteries or the early voltaic piles.

-Must-See Place #3: Faro Voltiano in Brunate (Como Viewpoint)
+3. Faro Voltiano in Brunate (Como Viewpoint)

 The next unmissable place to see in Lake Como lies in Brunate, a village on top of the hills east of Como.
-This place is called Faro Voltiano (Volta Lighthouse), a lighthouse of Lake Como dedicated to Alessandro Volta.
+This place is Faro Voltiano (Volta Lighthouse), a lighthouse of Lake Como dedicated to Alessandro Volta.

-Faro Voltiano is a 29-meter high octagonal tower that overlooks Lake Como.
+Faro Voltiano is a 29-meter-high octagonal tower that overlooks Lake Como.
 It is hard to spot during the day from the lake or city.
 But at night, you will see it illuminates the lake and the surrounding towns with the colors of the Italian flag, red, white, and green.

 Faro Voltiano has fantastic views from north to west to south.
 Thus, I believe Faro Voltiano is one of the best places to catch sunset around Lake Como.
-In addition, there are benches too where you can just sit back and relax while enjoying the view.
+In addition, there are also benches where you can just sit back and relax while enjoying the view.

 Sometimes, depending on the weather, clouds stay at an elevation lower than the viewpoint of Faro Voltiano.
 This phenomenon is called the sea of clouds, and it’s gonna feel so paradisiacal when you witness one.

 You can enter the Faro Voltiano for 2 EUR (1 EUR for kids) to see better views.
-I must say that the stairs inside of the structure are pretty Instagrammable, especially when you view it from the bottom.
+I must say that the stairs inside of the structure are pretty Instagrammable, especially when you view them from the bottom.

-Must-See Place #4: Villa del Balbianello in Lenno
+4. Villa del Balbianello in Lenno